ishaant97/fileManagementSystem-OS-Project/README.md

 # File System Simulation

-A simple yet robust file system simulation in C++ for educational purposes, designed to emulate essential file management operations and provide insights into disk utilization.
+A simple yet robust file system simulation in C++ for educational purposes, designed to simulate essential file management operations and provide insights into disk utilization.

 ## Table of Contents